-Ahh, lovely toasty warm sleep in the bunk house.
-Those who chose to tent out for the night were all pleased with their night outside too.
+Ahhh, a lovely, toasty warm sleep in the bunk house.
+Those who chose to sleep in tents were all pleased with their night outside, too.
 Breakfast was just as good as every other day.
-We mounted up early again and started our climb up to Craig’s Hut.
-The horses picking their way carefully along the sometime narrow tracks through the scrub and Stoney paths.
-Came past Mount Stirling for another look, and this time it was a clear as clear can be!!
-Heaps of photos were taken as here we are, the Kings and Queens of the mountain!!
-The scenery was spectacular!
-We could see for miles.
-Swampy pointed out the mountains naming them all.
-Mt Buller in full view across the valley, but no snow or snow skiers there today, they should have come over to our mountain, mind you, we didn’t really want to share our patch of snow!
+We mounted up early again and started our climb up to Craig’s Hut, the horses picking their way carefully along the sometimes narrow tracks through the scrub and stones.
+We came past Mount Stirling for another look, and this time it was a clear as clear can be!
+Heaps of photos were taken because there we were, the Kings and Queens of the mountain!
+The scenery was spectacular – we could see for miles.
+Swampy pointed out the mountains, naming them all.
+Mount Buller was in full view across the valley, but no snow or snow skiers there today.
+They should have come over to our mountain – mind you, we didn’t really want to share our patch of snow!

 Day 7 Thursday

-Well I guess it did have to happen eventually, I just don’t want it to stop, as I am sure we all feel the same.
-What’s that lovely aroma that I can sense??
-My head is feeling just a little worse for wear… Ahh, Laura is busily cooking bacon and French toast for breakfast!
+Well I guess it did have to happen eventually, I just don’t want it to stop, and I’m sure we’re all feeling the same.
+What’s that lovely aroma that I can sense?
+My head is feeling just a little worse for wear.
+Ahh, Laura is busily cooking bacon and French toast for breakfast!
 What a champ.
-The camp fire is still tickling over from last night and bringing the billies up to boil.
-Freshly brewed coffee going down well with me this morning…..
-Must check through my camera to see what photos were taken!!
-So much fun!!
-We packed up all our swags, tents, luggage etc and prepare for our final ride.
-The horses have been fed and brushed by Gwenanne and Libby in readiness for us to saddle up.
+The campfire is still ticking over from last night and bringing the billies up to boil.
+Freshly brewed coffee going down well with me this morning… Must check through my camera to see what photos were taken!
+We’ve had so much fun!
+We pack up all our swags, tents, luggage etc and prepare for our final ride.
+The horses have been fed and brushed by Gwennan and Libby in readiness for us to saddle up.

-We mount up and have our group photos taken down on the grass by the hut, then take off in our smaller groups for the final decent.
-Swampy with his Sweeties bringing up the rear.
+We mount up and have our group photos taken down on the grass by the hut, then take off in our smaller groups for the final descent, Swampy and his Sweeties bringing up the rear.
 A few miles down the track, we venture along an old trail that obviously has not been used for many years.
-Christian and Murray chain saw their way through ahead to clear the way for us.
-As we rode lower down the valley the flora had completely changed again with huge tree ferns, river crossings and lots of black berry bushes.
-Finally after crossing the last river, we come out at our dismounting area.
+Christian and Murray chainsaw their way through ahead to clear the path for us.
+As we ride lower down the valley the flora has completely changed again, with huge tree ferns, river crossings and lots of blackberry bushes.
+Finally, after crossing the last river, we emerge at our dismounting area.
 I’m feeling a bit melancholy now.
-Seemed like the time had flown for us, well me any way.
-Mum was there waiting with Leanne’s husband Jeff, how cute.
-Our horses were unsaddled, given a wash and smooch, then parked under the trees while waiting for the trucks to come and load them up and take them home for a well earned rest.
-We had our lunch under a huge tree on the lawns, some more photos were taken of Christian and his great team.
-Said our goodbyes to the wonderful people we met, then grabbed our luggage, hopped into the cars and headed off back to reality.
+It seems like the time has flown.

-I wish to thank Christian and Laura, Micko, Gwenanne, Swampy, Libby and Murray for the best experience I have ever had on a horse ride.
-You are an amazing crew, your eye for detail was terrific, customer service exceptional, caring and funny.
-I cannot fault any of the last week, thankyou, I will be back.
+I wish to thank Christian and Laura, Micko, Gwennan, Swampy, Libby and Murray for the best experience I have ever had on a horse ride.
+You are an amazing crew: your eye for detail was terrific, customer service exceptional, and you were all caring and funny.
+I cannot fault any aspect of the last week.
+Thank you – I will be back.

 Erica Neumann xx